 The Deerfield Fair

-New Hampshire is blessed with many fantastic fairs and events that are scattered across the state.
+New Hampshire is blessed with many fantastic fairs and events scattered across the state and the Deerfield Fair is a gem.
 My wife and her family had visited and participated in the Deerfield Fair on a number of occasions so this trip made it onto the 2022 adventures to-do list.

 This would be my first time attending it and I was excited to capture the sites and sounds for a fun post.
 The Fair runs for four days, Thursday through Sunday, and is held the last weekend of September into October.